actionhero/actionhero/readme.markdown

 * paramsDelete - deletes all params set to this session
 * roomChange - change the `room` you are connected to.
 By default all socket connections are in the `api.configData.defaultSocketRoom` room.
 * roomView - show you the room you are connected to, and information about the members currently in that room.
+* say [message]

 All socket connections are also joined to a room.
 Rooms are used to broadcast messages from the system or other users.
 Rooms can be created on the fly and don't require any special setup.
-In this way. you can push messages to your users with a special function: `api.socketRoomBroadcast(api, connection, message)`.  connection can be null if you want the message to come from the server itself.
+In this way. you can push messages to your users with a special function: `api.socketRoomBroadcast(api, connection, message)`.  `connection` can be null if you want the message to come from the server itself.
+The final special action socket connections have is `say` which will tell a message to all other users in the room, IE: `say Hello World`.

-Functions for helping with room communications are:
+API Functions for helping with room communications are:

 * `api.socketRoomBroadcast(api, connection, message)`: tell a message to all members in a room
 * `api.socketRoomStatus(api, room)`: return the status object which contains information about a room and its members